This line was originally constructed as the Placerville and Sacramento Valley RR, a subsidiary of the

 May of 1863 reaching Shingle Springs in June of 1865.
 Later that year Central Pacific took over

 and eventually completed the line to Placerville in 1888.
 Under Southern Pacific, the SV and PSVRR became

 the Placerville Branch and was in service until the mid 1980's.

 Currently the FEDSHRA group of Folsom operates a new "Placerville & Sacramento Valley RR" to

 run excursions on the western end of the line while El Dorado Co Historical Museum is working on

-a railroad park on the eastern end near the town of El Dorado.
+a railroad park and operates the El Dorado Western RR excursions on the eastern end from Shingle Springs to El Dorado.
 From Diamond Springs eastward, the right-of-way

 has now been paved for a multipurpose trail.
 In Placerville itself, some of the roadbed is now a new lane

 1. The original line started here at the wye in Folsom,CA. This is also the home of FEDSHRA's new Placerville & Sacramento Valley RR.